 Representations and Warranties Regarding Interests and Assignments

-20.1 Each Party represents and warrants to every other Party that it has full title and interest in and to each and every matter which is the subject of this Agreement, and that no Party has conveyed or assigned any matter which is the subject of this Agreement, or knows of any person or entity not a party to this Agreement who claims an interest in any matter which is the subject of this Agreement.
+20.1 Each Party represents and warrants to every other Party that it has full title and interest in and to each and every matter which is the subject of this Agreement as it pertains to them, and that no Party has conveyed or assigned any matter which is the subject of this Agreement, or knows of any person or entity not a party to this Agreement who claims an interest in any matter which is the subject of this Agreement.

-20.2 While in no way limiting the breadth or applicability of the foregoing Subsection (20.1), the Milam Parties and the Lender Parties specifically represent and warrant that the terms of the foregoing Subsection (20.1) are true and correct with regard to the releases given by them in Subsections 5.2 and 5.3 of this Agreement.
+20.2 While in no way limiting the breadth or applicability of the foregoing Subsection (20.1), the Milam Parties and the Lender Parties specifically represent and warrant that the terms of the foregoing Subsection (20.1) are true and correct with regard to the releases given by them in Subsections 5.2 and 5.5 of this Agreement.